AAPOR Awards

 2. Be in the early stages of their career.

-3. Be willing to attend the Thursday night New-Member & All-Chapter reception, the Saturday night banquet and additional networking events to be determined
+3. Be willing to attend the Thursday night New-Member & All-Chapter reception, the Saturday night banquet, and additional networking events to be determined

 Nomination Requirements:

-2. A letter from the applicant’s employer of no more than 300 words explaining (a) why the applicant merits an award, (b) how much (if any) the employer will contribute to the employee’s conference expenses, and (c) how attendance at the AAPOR conference will enhance the applicant’s career in survey research or public opinion research is required to complete the application process.
+• how attendance at the AAPOR conference will enhance the applicant’s career in survey research or public opinion research is required to complete the application process.

 Evaluation Criteria: